nbunny99/Projects/README.md

 ### Calculator

 In this project, I've used Tkinter library as GUI for the calculator.
-As for the actual working, the string typed would be fetched by a function, which will then process the string to identify operator and numbers using regex (Regular Expressions).
+As for the actual working, the string typed would be fetched by a function, which will then process the string to identify operator and number.
 Then the typed operation would be carried out and answer would be displayed in text box.

 ##### Remark